 Taking an inventory of your current system is a vital step before investing in any long-term project.
 All quality management processes, from document management to concrete processes, need to be analyzed thoroughly.
 The audit helps you understand your quality system's strengths and weaknesses; it can also help you determine how well it aligns with regulations and standards that your company needs to follow.
 The results of the internal QMS audit can be used to draft measures to optimize agility, conformity, and profitability.

 Return on investment (ROI) is a key metric for decision-making and gives an overall idea of the project's performance.
-There are free online tools that you can use to estimate the short- and medium-term costs of integrating a QMS within your company.
+There are free online tools that you can use to estimate the short- and medium-term costs of integrating a digital QMS within your company.
 Calculate your ROI.

 An important aspect of a quality approach is to clearly define a policy and articulate it as specific and concrete objectives.
-Communicate about what you are trying to achieve to help everyone understand the reasons of the change.
+Communicate about what you are trying to achieve to help everyone understand the reasons for the change.
 Potential objectives might include:

 With your company's requirements delineated, it's time to choose the most suitable software solution.
 Key factors to look for are: